Mark Twain: Imperialism

 Twain was critical of imperialism in other countries as well.
 In Following the Equator, Twain expresses "hatred and condemnation of imperialism of all stripes".
 He was highly critical of European imperialists such as Cecil Rhodes and King Leopold II of Belgium, both of whom attempted to establish colonies on the African continent during the Scramble for Africa.
-King Leopold's Soliloquy is a political satire about his private colony, the Congo Free State.
+King Leopold's Soliloquy is a political satire about the monarch's private colony, the Congo Free State.
 Reports of outrageous exploitation and grotesque abuses led to widespread international outcry in the early 1900s, arguably the first large-scale human rights movement.
 In the soliloquy, the King argues that bringing Christianity to the colony outweighs "a little starvation".
 The abuses against Congolese forced laborers continued until the movement forced the Belgian government to take direct control of the colony.

 During the Philippine–American War, Twain wrote a short pacifist story titled The War Prayer, which makes the point that humanism and Christianity's preaching of love are incompatible with the conduct of war.
 It was submitted to Harper's Bazaar for publication, but on March 22, 1905, the magazine rejected the story as "not quite suited to a woman's magazine".
 Eight days later, Twain wrote to his friend Daniel Carter Beard, to whom he had read the story, "I don't think the prayer will be published in my time.
 None but the dead are permitted to tell the truth."
 Because he had an exclusive contract with Harper & Brothers, Twain could not publish The War Prayer elsewhere; it remained unpublished until 1916.
 It was republished in the 1960s as campaigning material by anti-war activists.